backflip/gulp-iconfont-css/README.md

 #### options.engine
 Type: `String`

+#### options.aliases
+Type: `Object`

+Use if you want multiple class names for the same font/svg value ie. use the github svg as .github or .git

 The template engine to use (optional, defaults to ```lodash```).
 See https://github.com/visionmedia/consolidate.js/ for available engines.
 The engine has to be installed before using.